openhwgroup/core-v-xif/doc/c-interface.md

   - The response transaction status `p_status` field indicates the success (`p_status = 1'b1`) or failure (`p_status = 1'b0`) of the memory operation.
       - For standard requests, the status field indicates if the operation raised an access fault exception.
       - For probing memory requests, the status field indicates if the requested access has been granted.
-  - The `p_range` field carries information on the memory region querried with a probing memory request.
+  - The `p_range` field carries information on the memory region queried with a probing memory request.
     If the `p_status` field signals access has been granted, this field specifies the number of bits that can be changed in the logical address without changing the metadata

 ## Master/Slave Interface Ports